wehlutyk/thesis/content/3-3-gistr-methods.md

   The process loops until the subject has completed all the utterances assigned to them (calibrated so that completing the experiment lasts at most one hour).
   The real trials started after 3 to 5 training trials, depending on the overall experiment length.

-This simple setup lets us quickly gather data sets of several thousand utterance transformations, ensuring our results were be comparable to those from the set of \num{6177} substitutions extracted in the previous chapter.
+This simple setup lets us quickly gather data sets of several thousand utterance transformations, ensuring our results will be comparable to those from the set of \num{6177} substitutions extracted in the previous chapter.
 Two parameters are then left to vary: the reading time for the source utterances, computed as the number of words in an utterance multiplied by a reading factor that is to be adjusted, and the set of initial source utterances.